sumit03guha/restful-axum/README.md

    cargo run
    ```

    The server will start on port `3000`.
-You can test the endpoints using tools like `curl`, Postman, or your preferred REST client.
+Test the endpoints using tools like `curl`, Postman, or your preferred REST client.

+---

+## Project Structure

+- **Main File:** Contains the Axum server setup, router composition, and main function.
+- **Route Handlers:** Functions for Identity CRUD operations and authentication (signup/login).
+- **Middleware:** Custom `login_required` middleware to enforce JWT authentication on protected endpoints.
+- **Data Models:** Structs (`Identity`, `Auth`, etc.) using Serde for serialization/deserialization.
+- **Database Integration:** Uses the official MongoDB Rust driver for database operations.

 ---